bishalk21/CodingPractice/My Notes/NodeJS.md

 Q. What are the methods that CORS takes?

 - cors: Returns a middleware function to be used in your application.

+### req.params

+req.params is an object containing properties mapped to the named route “parameters”.

+req.params is the part you send in the request url parameter or the header parts of requests.

+For example, if you have the route /user/:name, then the “name” property is available as req.params.name.
+This object defaults to {}.

+### req.body

+req.body is an object containing the parsed body, available under the req.body property.
+This object defaults to {}.

+req.body is the JSON data we are sending in postman so we can access it in the post request body part.

+For example, if you have the route /user/:name, then the “name” property is available as req.body.name.